Lead Belly: Music career

-In 1941, Lead Belly was introduced to Moses "Moe" Asch by mutual friends.
+In 1941, Ledbetter was introduced to Moses "Moe" Asch by mutual friends.
 Asch owned a recording studio and small record label, which mainly released folk records for the local New York City market.
 He later founded Folkways Records.
-Between 1941 and 1944, Lead Belly released three albums under the Asch Recordings label.
-During the first half of the 1940s, Lead Belly also recorded for the Library of Congress.
+Between 1941 and 1944, Ledbetter released three albums under the Asch Recordings label.
+During the first half of the 1940s, Ledbetter also recorded for the Library of Congress.

+Ledbetter frequently performed Southern Blues at concerts by Si-lan Chen.

-In 1944 he went to California, where he recorded strong sessions for Capitol Records.
+In 1944, he went to California, where he recorded strong sessions for Capitol Records.
 He lodged with a studio guitar player on Merrywood Drive in Laurel Canyon.
 Later he returned to New York City.
 In 1949, Lead Belly had a regular radio show, Folk Songs of America, broadcast on station WNYC in New York, on Henrietta Yurchenco's show on Sunday nights.
-Later in the year he began his first European tour with a trip to France, but fell ill before its completion and was diagnosed with amyotrophic lateral sclerosis (ALS), or Lou Gehrig's disease (a motor neuron disease).
-Lead Belly was the first American country blues musician to achieve success in Europe.
+Later in the year, he began his first European tour with a trip to France, but fell ill before its completion and was diagnosed with amyotrophic lateral sclerosis (ALS), or Lou Gehrig's disease (a motor neuron disease).
+Ledbetter was the first American country blues musician to achieve success in Europe.
 His final concert was at the University of Texas at Austin in a tribute to his former mentor, John Lomax, who had died the previous year.
-Martha also performed at that concert, singing spirituals with Lead Belly.
+Martha also performed at that concert, singing spirituals with Ledbetter.

-Lead Belly died later that year in New York City.
+Ledbetter died later that year in New York City.
 He was buried in the Shiloh Baptist Church cemetery, in Mooringsport, Louisiana, 8 mi west of Blanchard, in Caddo Parish.
 He is honored with a statue across from the Caddo Parish Courthouse, in Shreveport.
+Ledbetter's niece, activist Greshun De Bouse, founded National Huddie Ledbetter Day (August 1 annually), and received proclamations from the mayors of Oil City, LA (where Ledbetter worked) and Shreveport, LA in 2023.